 We have decided that a key focus and area of development in our school is to develop staff confidence in teaching PE and school sport.
 Many members of staff have little or no training in PE and specific school sports so a large amount of the funding received is going towards training staff including teacher's, TA's/HLTA's and lunchtime supervisors.
 From this we aim to raise standards in the teaching of high quality PE during curriculum lessons and also to develop Sport Specific after school or lunch time clubs, with staff feeling more confident to lead an out of hours club.

-In 2018 68% of our 11 year olds met the national requirement to swim competently, confidently and proficiently over a distance of at least 25 metres.
+In 2020 ______ % of Y6 met the national requirement to swim competently, confidently and proficiently over a distance of at least 25 metres.